A question of Frohardt on $2$-groups, skew translation quadrangles of even order and cyclic STGQs: Preliminary properties, and reduction to central STGQs of even order

 which gives a contradiction unless $s = t$ is even.
 In the other cases, $\alpha$ must fix affine lines, so that it is an involution, and hence $z$ also is.
-So if $s \ne t$, each element of $Z$ is an involution, showing that case (3) of Frohardt's theorem cannot occur under these assumptions.
+So if $s \ne t$, each element of $Z$ is an involution, showing that case (3) of Frohardt's theorem cannot occur under these assumptions. {\bf it follows that $s = t$ is even.}